Stephanie Taylor, LVT, Manager

 Samantha lives in Fairfax with Zachary, her boyfriend, and their two cats Tigger, a chubby, white and tabby mix, and Bear, a sleek solid grey with two different color eyes.
 In her free time, she enjoys baking, hiking, watching anime, and playing the guitar and video games.

-Michelle LeBlanc-Pate, Vet Assistant
+Michelle LeBlanc-Pate, Veterinary Assistant

-Elizabeth Zuponcic, Vet Assistant
+Elizabeth Zuponcic, Veterinary Assistant

 Elizabeth grew up near Philadelphia, Pennsylvania.
 After graduating from high school, she moved to Northern Virginia to pursue nursing.
 Elizabeth acquired her certification as a nursing assistant and worked in patient care.